Have you taken the leap and gotten your first hive of bees?

 - They answer questions Oh!
 The questions you will have!
 Why is there a big glob of bees outside my hive?
 Why are my bees “kissing”?
 What does this mean?
 Are they OK?
 What do I do now?
 That’s why you need someone to turn to.
 You will have lots of questions.

 - A swarm of hands Bee mentors can help you catch a swarm.
 Their experience can give you the hands needed to get the job done.
-I haven’t caught a swarm yet, but I will!
-Watch out bee mentors, the day will come and I will so appreciated your help! 🙂
+I have so appreciated the advice and help in catching a swarm! 🙂

 I hope this has convinced you that you don’t need to know everything about bees, you just need to know someone else who knows everything about bees.